Malcolm Tudor is an Anglo-Italian historian.

 His British father was a soldier with the 8th Army in Italy and his Italian mother and grandparents helped many Allied escaped prisoners of war.

-'Malcolm Tudor writes expertly on this period.' --- Harry Shindler of the Italy Star Association
+'Malcolm Tudor writes expertly on this period.' --- Harry Shindler, MBE, of the Italy Star Association

 Welcome to Emilia Publishing.
 Please browse through our online bookshop.

 You will find books on World War II Italy covering British and Allied prisoners of war, escape and evasion, special operations, air supply and Resistance.
 Our popular paperbacks make perfect presents.